You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 The Vicious Cycle: How Poor Sleep Feeds ADHD Symptoms

-Meanwhile, NHS backed research shows that helping children with ADHD improve their sleep can enhance concentration, behaviour, and mood regulation (University Hospital Southampton – ADHD sleep study).
+Many people describe feeling constantly tired during the day, struggling to stay alert or feeling exhausted but still unable to sleep properly at night.
+NHS backed research shows that helping children with ADHD improve their sleep can enhance concentration, behaviour and mood regulation (University Hospital Southampton – ADHD sleep study).

 Understanding and addressing this cycle is key to managing ADHD symptoms more effectively and improving long term wellbeing.